What Is Number Model In Math

 Professional Insights:

 From a professional standpoint, the effective use of number models requires a deep understanding of both mathematics and pedagogy.
 Teachers need to be able to select appropriate models for different concepts and provide clear explanations of how the models relate to the underlying mathematics.
-They also need to be able to facilitate discussions that help students make connections between the models and their own experiences.
+They also need to be able to support discussions that help students make connections between the models and their own experiences.

 Tips and Expert Advice